 The modules in the ANT framework use pub/sub communication to consume and supply events of interest.
 This approach allows for flexibility in the way modules are connected together to create the functionality needed for a particular transport protocol.
 This approach also allows the enabling/disabling of transport protocols simply by registering and unregistering for particular events.
-ANT thus unregisters event interest for the modules involved with the old protocol to disable the old protocol and registers event interest for the modules involved with the new protocol to enable the new protocol.
+ANT thus unregisters events for the old protocol to disable the old protocol and registers events for the new protocol to enable the new protocol.